 While counting, sway slightly with it.

-Place the patient in the chair comfortably.
+Place the patient comfortably in the chair.

-Placement of the patient in a wheelchair (performed by two people) (Fig. 2-30)
+Placing the patient in a wheelchair (performed by two people) (Fig. 2-30)

 Stand behind the wheelchair behind the patient.

 Rice.
 2-30.
-Placement of the patient in wheelchair
+Placing the patient in wheelchair

-On the count of "three": the assistant slightly raises the patient's hips and moves them to the back of the chair; you pull the patient to the back of the chair using the slide.
+On the count of “three”: the assistant slightly lifts the patient’s hips and moves them to the back of the chair; you pull the patient to the back of the chair using a slide.

-but does not move independently (Figure 2-31)
+but does not move independently (Fig. 2-31)

 Bend your free arm at the elbow, resting it on the bed.